HaydenD100/8Bit-Computer-Emulator/README.md

 ```

 # Assembler
 Converts custom assembly langauge into machine code.
-Using a custom built lexer and also a custom build phaser to analiyze and generate code.
+Using a custom built lexer and a custom build phaser to analiyze and generate code.

 # Programing the Computer
 The Assembler assembles all the code in the TestCode.txt file but this can be changed by changing what filepath is passed to Assemble()